tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

             "remoteAccessDisabled" : false
         }

 Update access to the device
 ----------------------------

+If you want to change access to the door lock for your employees for example you want give some of them admin permissions, you can update user access to the device.
-To update user access to the device you need to have shareId, which you get when create share with success or you can simply use endpoint to get all share for device :doc:`Get all shares <../endpoints/deviceshare/get-all>`.
+For that you need to have shareId, which you get when creating share with success or you can simply use endpoint to get all share for the device :doc:`Get all shares <../endpoints/deviceshare/get-all>`.
 When you have complete information you can send request :doc:`Update share <../endpoints/deviceshare/update>` to update share.

 **Sample request**